hiteshpakhan/project_monsters_rolodex/src/readme.md

 ## componentDidMount :

 mounting means when the react put our component on the browser for the first time it calls whatever block of code inside the componentDidMount(){}

+componentDidMount() executes after the execution of the page